filippodanesi/serp-secrets/README.md

 ```sh
 hugo
 ```
 The generated files will be placed in the `public/` directory, which you can then deploy to your web server.

+## Theme

+This site uses a customized version of the [Mainroad](https://github.com/Vimux/Mainroad) theme by Vimux.
+The theme has been forked and customized to fit the specific needs of SERPsecrets.

 ## Contributing